harrytr/AMR_DT/README.md

 - strict folder and label integrity checks
 - horizon-aware validation of training labels
 - contiguity checks across simulations and days
-- frozen-test restoration before each training run
+- frozen-test restoration before each canonical training run
 - optional graph-folder figure generation before cleanup
 - automatic GraphML cleanup after conversion to control storage growth
+- selective GraphML retention when `--keep_step_train_graphml` is used
 - archiving of step-specific training outputs
 - optional archiving of the exact train/test folders used in each experiment